blade-lang/blade-docs/index.markdown

 <a href="https://github.com/blade-lang/blade/releases/download/v0.0.7/blade-macos-v0.0.7.zip" class="btn btn-gray fs-6 mb-4 mb-md-0 mr-2">MacOS  &nbsp;<span class="fa-brands fa-apple"></span></a>
 </span>

-> The MacOS build does not support M1 machines.
-For that, you'll need to build from source
+> This downloads only support `x86-64` plaforms.
+For other platforms, you'll need to install from source (see below for details).

 ## Installing Blade from source